cityofaustin/accd-ops.austinconventioncenter.com/collections/_health_and_safety/emergency_medical_services.md

 - Sporting or athletic events regardless of attendance
 - Any event that your Event Coordinator considers necessary for the safety of your attendees

 Wheelchairs are available for medical emergencies.
 You are responsible for providing wheelchairs for non-emergency use.
-Scooters are available to rent at the business center.
-Contact Rocio for more information on scooter rentals at 512-404-4259 or at [rocio.earls@austintexas.gov](mailto:rocio.earls@austintexas.gov).